KastnerRG/cse160-WI24/README.md

 Please only use the container when you are compiling and release it when you are completed.

 ## Note
 When you close VSCode, the kubernetes pod is not released automatically.
-You have to manually delete the pod using `kubectl delete <pod_name>`.
+You have to manually delete the pod using `kubectl delete pod <pod_name>`.
 To find your pod's name, you can run `kubectl get pods` and find all the pods open.
 Once you do this, you will be able to use the terminal for launching a new container if you want.

 P.S.
 Watch the first Discussion lecture for a step-by-step guide for setting up SSH key pairs and vs code.